-However, as can be seen in Figure 21.1 and Table 21.1 above the actual amount of local authority collected waste decreased between 2006/07 and 2012/13 despite an increase in both the population of north London and the dwelling stock over the same period.
-The decline in the size of the local authority collected waste stream was not expected when the North London Joint Waste Strategy was published; although total local authority collected waste has been rising since 2013/14.
+2012/13 despite an increase in both the population of north London and the dwelling stock over the same period.
+The decline in the size of the local authority collected waste stream was not expected when the North London Joint Waste Strategy was published; although total local authority collected waste rose between 2013/14 and 2015/16, it shows a decline in 2017/18.